-This permit requires compliance with new effluent limitations for ammonia.
-The previous permit required compliance with effluent limits for E. coli.
-This cost analysis will cover estimated costs for both ammonia and E. coli as it is likely that the City will upgrade for compliance with new limits together.
-This may require the design, construction and operation of different treatment technologies.
+The permit requires compliance with new effluent limitations for ammonia and E. coli, which may require the design, construction and operation of different treatment technology.
 The cost assumptions in this cost analysis anticipate complete replacement of the existing treatment facility.
 To calculate the estimated user cost per 5,000 gallons, the Department used the equations currently being used in the Financial Assistance Center's rate calculator.
 The equations account for replacement of equipment during the life of the treatment facility, debt retirement, capital costs, and an inflation factor.
 The calculator evaluates multiple technologies through CapDet at a range of flows, then, using a linear interpolation, develops a spreadsheet outlining high and low costs for treatment plants.
 For this analysis the Department has selected the mechanical treatment technology that could be the most practical solution to meet the new requirements for the community as well as cost estimation to install a land application system.
 Because the methods used to derive the analysis estimate costs that are greater than actual costs associated with an upgrade, it reflects a conservative estimate anticipated for a community.
 An overestimation of costs is due to the fact that it is not possible for the permit writer to determine what existing equipment and structures will be reused in the upgraded facility before an engineer completes a facility design.

-The size of the facility evaluated for upgrades was chosen based on the permitted actual flow.
+The size of the facility evaluated for upgrades was chosen based on the permitted design flow.
 If significant population growth is expected in the community, or if a significant portion of the flow is due to I&I, the flows used in the Facility Plan prepared by a consulting engineer may be different than this flow and the estimated costs within this analysis.